HoiHman/Simfeeback-STL-feet/Getting-Started.md

 Install the Software (TODO: Link to “SimFeedback Installation and first Start”)

-Learn how to activate a Profile for your gamer and to start the Motion output.
+Learn how to activate a Profile for your game and to start the Motion output.

 Test the motor with the Servo driver attached to the Motion Controller (do not attach the motor to the actuator!).